 - Once you are signed in, select “Complete Counseling” from the list of seven items in the middle of the page.

-- Be sure that Southeast Technical Institute is now listed and checked at the top of the “Select Schools to Notify” box and then click “Continue.”
+- Be sure that Southeast Technical College is now listed and checked at the top of the “Select Schools to Notify” box and then click “Continue.”

 - Complete the Entrance Counseling as instructed.
 Be sure to answer all questions on each page before proceeding.
 Once completed, you will receive a confirmation of completion statement.